Skip to content

 Here’s what we learned the hard way about the Harry Potter walking tour, so you don’t have to:

 • Plan Ahead for the Perfect Potions Class (of Points of Interest): Not everything on the map is a magical gem.
 Number 10 Downing Street?
-Turns out you can’t even see the door from the street anymore, and it wasn’t even in the movies!
+Turns out you can’t even see the door from the street anymore, and it wasn’t actually in the movies!
 More like a filler point than a filmic location.

 • Don’t Be a Muggle Tourist: Map It Out: Don’t blindly follow the map.
 Westminster Underground station (where Arthur Weasley wrestled with the turnstiles) looks like any other tube station.
 Piccadilly Circus?
 Sure, it’s an iconic landmark, but the scene was filmed elsewhere, and in the books, they Apparated to Tottenham Court Road, not Piccadilly.